jasonmacduffie/Nephelai/README.md

       <td>Strife Maker</td>
       <td>Male</td>
       <td>Chaos, Pranks</td>
       <td>Lozie's sphere is called the Clashcircus, an enormous circus tent where mortals dress as jesters endlessly battle each other with ridiculous weapons like food and children's toys.
+The Clashcircus is populated by Fluttermice, enormous flying mice who harass mortals who refuse to fight in the arena.
 Lozie's cults are called the Spokefuglads, bands of pranksters who wander between towns creating unnecessary strife between townfolk.
 Mortals corrupted by Lozie become Laffids, granting them the power to shape-shift while making their true physical forms repulsive.
 His symbol is an apple with a bite taken out of it.</td>
     </tr>
     <tr>
       <td>Ogzim</td>